 sett allows user to easily search and retrieve public keys from the keyserver specified in the configuration file.

-By default, sett is configured to search and download keys from the BioMedIT keyserver at keyserver.dcc.sib.swiss.
-No changes in the configuration file are required for BioMedIT users.
+By default, sett is configured to search, upload and download keys from the public keyserver at https://keys.openpgp.org.
+If your configuration still points to the former private keyserver (keyserver.dcc.sib.swiss), please change the configuration accordingly.

 Downloading keys using sett-gui¶